botpress/botpress/docs/guide/docs/infrastructure/performances.md

 ## Benchmark Tool

 Run Botpress with the `bench` command from the command line.
 You can run this on the Pro binary downloaded from the website.
 Make sure to adjust the `--url` and `--botId` to match your botpress server url and your bot's ID.
 For more information on options, you can set for your test, run `./bp bench --help`
 ![Performances Benchmark Tool](assets/performances-benchmark.png)

 ### Example
-Below is an example of the output from a benchmark test run on a new install of Botpress o localhost.
+Below is an example of the output from a benchmark test run on a new install of Botpress on localhost.

 ```bash
 $ ./bp bench --url http://0.0.0.0:3000/ --botId test -u 1000